2008 United States Senate election in Delaware

 The 2008 United States Senate election in Delaware was held on November 4, 2008.
-Incumbent Senator Joe Biden, who was also the Democratic nominee for vice president in the concurrent presidential election, faced Christine O'Donnell in the general election.
+Incumbent Senator Joe Biden, who was also the Democratic nominee for vice president in the concurrent presidential election, faced Republican challenger Christine O'Donnell in the general election.
 Biden won re-election to a seventh term with 64.69% of the vote, his best-performing result in his senatorial career, while also being elected vice president.

+The election was O'Donnell's second run for the Senate after a failed write-in campaign in 2006.
+Biden primarily focused on his vice presidential run, which O'Donnell criticized him for; he heavily outspent her in Delaware and she ended her campaign in debt.
+During the 2010 cycle, it was discovered O'Donnell broke campaign finance regulation by spending donations on personal expenses.

-Biden took his oath of office in the Senate chamber with the rest of his colleagues on January 3, 2009, but resigned his seat on January 15, 2009, and assumed the vice presidency five days later.
-Long time Biden advisor Ted Kaufman was appointed to fill the vacant seat.
-A special election was held in 2010 where O'Donnell once again ran unsuccessfully.
+Shortly after being sworn in, Biden resigned from the Senate to assume the vice presidency, and long-time Biden advisor Ted Kaufman was appointed to fill the vacancy.
+A special election was held in 2010, where O'Donnell again ran unsuccessfully.

-This marked the last time Biden won all three counties in a general election, as in his vice presidential and presidential runs, Sussex County would vote for the Republican ticket.

 Background

+Biden had first been elected to the Senate in 1972.
+He won his sixth term in 2002, defeating Republican candidate Raymond Clatworthy.
+Delaware is considered a "blue state", having last voted for a Republican presidential candidate in 1988.
+By 2008, there were only two Republicans who held statewide office.